Skip to main content

 How to steer clear of such scams

-Whether you have received a similar note via the mail system, make sure you ignore it.
-Instead, go to your original domain registrar and seek their advice on how to protect your domain.
-Do not, at any cost, respond to such scams or pay the renewal fee.
+Whether you have received a similar note via the mail system, make sure you don't ignore it.
+Instead, take the following steps to check on your domain registration and pay the correct entity when it's time.